How to buy the best simple mobile phone

 If you spend a little bit more (£20-60) you can get a specialist simple phone that is more focused on ease-of-use, from a brand such as Doro or Ttfone.
 They typically have features such as large buttons, very simple menu navigation, and hearing-aid compatibility.
 So you might consider a specialist phone if you have issues with dexterity, sight or hearing - or just want one that's really easy to use.

-Above £60 or so, models won’t get much easier to use, but will include more of the features that modern smartphones tend to have - such as a camera or the ability to browse the web on a 3G or 4G mobile network.
+Above £60 or so, models won’t get much easier to use, but typically include more of the features found on modern smartphones - such as a camera or the ability to browse the web on a 3G or sometimes even 4G mobile network.

 Recently, manufacturers have started producing simple smartphones, which run a modified version of the Android operating system.
 With clearly presented menus, simplified text and a step-by-step set-up process, they could be great from someone who wants to have access to apps and mobile internet but not the added complexity of most smartphones.